Skip to Content

 As the pressure decreases, the float valve will drop, signaling that it’s safe to open the lid.
 Natural release is ideal for soups, stews, or liquid-heavy recipes to prevent splattering.

-Step 2: Meanwhile, warm the ghee in a skillet.
-Add the onions and cook until they soften and become translucent.
-Stir in the garlic, ginger, bay leaves, red chili powder, turmeric powder, coriander powder, kosher salt, and garam masala.
-Saute for one minute.
+Step 3: Stir in the broken bay leaves, red chili powder, turmeric powder, coriander powder, kosher salt, and garam masala.
+Saute for 1-2 minutes, and set the baghar aside.

 Ghee, spices, and garlic warming in a small skillet.